 In some cases where cats really love bread, it can be useful for administering oral medication.
 Simply stuff the pill into a small piece of bread and if your feline is a bread fiend, they’ll gulp it straight down!
 This method doesn’t work for all though as each kitty is unique.

 Now you know the answer to can cats eat bread!
 Want to find out what other human foods your cat can eat?
-Read our article on can cats eat bananas, next.
+Read our article on can cats eat eggs, next.